bocoup/gaia-notes/getting-started.md

 This is similar, except the `dmg` comes as an app.
 Once you've mounted the `dmg`, you can drag it to your `Applications` folder.

+To build Gaia on OSX, you'll need to install XCode then go to the preferences and install the Command Line Tools component.

 ## Building Gaia